 Children under the age of 14 must be accompanied by a parent or responsible adult while using the library.
 Library staff cannot monitor or be responsible for unattended children.
 If an unaccompanied child does not have identification that documents his or her age, campus police will be called to assist in finding parents.

 Parents or accompanying adults are responsible for the behavior of minor children visiting the library.
 All patrons are expected to behave in a manner appropriate to an academic library.

 Circulation policies concern checking out, requesting, and returning books and other library materials.
-The full listing of circulation policies can be seen here.

 Food and drink are allowed in the Wilson Library